Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/github.md

   > * `teams`
   > * `users`

-## Performance consideration
+## Performance consideration & Troubleshooting

-The GitHub integration should not run into GitHub API limitations under normal usage.
+1. The GitHub integration should not run into GitHub API limitations under normal usage.
 Refer to GitHub article [Rate limits for the REST API](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api).

-## Troubleshooting

-Max number of tables that can be synced at a time is 6,000.
+2. Max number of tables that can be synced at a time is 6,000.
 We advise you to adjust your settings if it fails to fetch schema due to max number of tables reached.